Home > Cruises > Antarctica Cruises > WWF Giants of Antarctica

 An average day on board begins with a wake-up call from your expedition leader around 7 am, giving you time to prepare for the day before joining your fellow expeditioners for breakfast in the Polaris restaurant.
 You will usually have two excursions per day, one in the morning and one in the afternoon, with a delicious lunch served on the Ocean Endeavour in between.
 (Bx4/Lx4/Dx4)

-As the Ocean Endeavour starts its return journey north to our home port of Ushuaia, now is your time to reflect on your amazing journey.
+As the Ocean Endeavour starts its return journey north to your home port of Ushuaia, now is your time to reflect on your amazing journey.
 Take the opportunity to speak with the WWF-Australia team about their whale research findings from their time on the Peninsula.
 Ultimately, the team hopes that their research will lead to the establishment of an Antarctic marine protection area, preventing krill fishing in the region and safeguarding the health of baleen whales.
 The Intrepid Foundation helps facilitate this research voyage and supports WWF-Australia’s Protecting Antarctic Giants project.
-We’re scheduled to reach the relatively calm waters of the Beagle Channel by the evening of day 10.
+You’re scheduled to reach the relatively calm waters of the Beagle Channel by the evening of day 10.
 This evening, your final meal together in the Polaris restaurant is often a highlight of our Antarctic adventurers, so live it up and enjoy as you celebrate an incredible adventure with your fellow travellers and expedition team.
 (Bx2/Lx2/Dx2)

 Trip Inclusions

-• Witness an incredible abundance of Humpback whales as these serene marine mammals migrate to Antarctica to feed on krill each year.
+• Witness an incredible abundance of humpback whales as these serene marine mammals migrate to Antarctica to feed on krill each year.
 If conditions allow, take Zodiac excursions to get closer to whales spotted by your expert expedition crew.

 • Get the chance to encounter a range of other wildlife like gentoo and chinstrap penguins, fur and elephant seals, albatross and more.

-• Enjoy the amenities on board including expedition lounge, restaurant, bar, pool, jacuzzi, library, gym, sun deck, spa facilities and sauna.
+• Benefit from a variety of on-board activities including educational lectures on history, geology, and ecology by the expedition team and enjoy the amenities on board including expedition lounge, restaurant, bar, pool, jacuzzi, library, gym, sun deck, spa facilities and sauna.

 • 1 night comfortable hotel